Breword/tmux/Contributing.md

 - "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

-- Some sort of menu or menus in copy mode.

 - A command in copy mode to toggle the selection.

 - wait-for could do more, for example being able to wait for a pane to exit or